-I was recently at Authority Rainmaker in Denver, which is a fantastic conference on content marketing.
+I attended the Authority Rainmaker conference in Denver, which was a fantastic conference on content marketing.
+Much of the content centered around building authority.
 Chris Brogan was one of the keynote speakers and his presentation was dynamic.
 If you’ve ever seen Chris speak, you know what I mean.
 My biggest takeaway from Chris’ keynote was this:

 (Lest you think I typo-ed – this is how it was printed on the slide for effect.
 Get it?)

-So even the mighty Chris Brogan is telling you don’t sweat the small stuff.
+So even the mighty Chris Brogan tells you don’t sweat the small stuff.
 If you have a typo or a mistake, who cares?
-It makes you human.
+It shows you are human.